Transformative Journals Support for Funders

-- A long-term commitment to becoming fully open access
+- A long-term commitment to becoming fully open access, ‘flipping’ when publishing a minimum of 75% open access content

 - Regular, transparent reporting to authors on the performance of their article – including views, downloads, and other usage information